From steak salad to prawn cocktail, from Tarka dhal to chicken miso soup, we’ve got plenty of lunches under 200 calories to choose from.

 162 calories/4.0g fat per portion

-What makes these chicken pittas so low in calories?
-Well, the low-fat natural yogurt, wholemeal pittas and skinless chicken should do the trick!
-With only 162 calories per serving, they're a perfect lunch-box filler and packed with crisp lettuce leaves and juicy cherry tomatoes - which will count towards your 5-a-day.
+The low-fat natural yogurt, wholemeal pittas and skinless chicken keep the calorie count down in this recipe.
+With just 162 calories per serving, they're a perfect lunch-box filler and packed with crisp lettuce leaves and juicy cherry tomatoes, which will count towards your five-a-day.

 Get the recipe: Chicken pittas